InternLM2.5-StepProver: Advancing Automated Theorem Proving via Critic-Guided Search: Introduction

-\begin{itemize} \item Success Rate: Only 1.5\% of CPU usage resulted in successful proofs or disproofs, highlighting the substantial difficulty of automated theorem proving. \item Search Strategy: The integration of a critic model consistently produced deeper proofs compared to naive best-first-search approaches. \item Scaling Relationships: We identified a log-linear relationship between the number of proved problems and both proof length and computational resources, providing valuable insights for resource allocation in future work. \end{itemize}
+\begin{itemize} \item We present a novel approach that significantly enhances theorem proving capabilities by utilizing a separate critic model to guide the search for deeper proofs.
+Experiments demonstrate that the critic model boosts the performance of the prover model from $59.4\%$ to $65.6\%$ on miniF2F (when used without the vanilla best-first search method) or to $65.9\%$ when combined with it. \item We provide an example of massive expert iteration, demonstrating the effectiveness of expert iteration on synthetic datasets.
+The enlarged Lean-workbook solution set will be open-sourced. \item We identify a log-linear relationship between the number of proved problems and both proof length and computational resources, providing valuable insights for resource allocation in future work. \end{itemize}